 - There are no symptoms of excess iron, unless you get to the very extremes, so if you’re not tracking your iron levels you’re unlikely to realize there’s a issue.

 Personally, before coming across this book, iron levels were not on my radar.
 I’d had multiple blood tests over the years, which included iron biomarkers, and not one of the doctors evaluating them had flagged up my high iron levels.
 Presumably this was because they were still in the “reference range” (more on that later).
-In retrospect though, I should have had some awareness, as years ago I’d skimmed through Tim Ferriss’ ‘The 4 Hour Body’ – where he specifically notes:
+In retrospect though, I should have had some awareness, as years ago I’d skimmed through Tim Ferriss’ ‘The 4 Hour Body’ – where he specifically notes on page 451: